 Greece’s conception of national identity also rests heavily on religion, with Greek Orthodoxy being not only baked into the fabric of Greek life but also enshrined in the Constitution as their prevailing religion.
 This has resulted in an attitude of resistance towards immigrants, a population especially high in Greece, given its proximity to the southern Mediterranean countries.
 However, as Greek society grows gradually more distant from traditional Greek Orthodoxy, balancing national identity with multiculturalism and secularism creates a challenge.

 The experiences of France, Greece, Italy, and Spain underscore how national identity influences immigration and integration policies, shaping the landscape of religious coexistence in diverse ways.
 Each country demonstrates a conception of national identity that differs in levels of religiosity and attachment from the general public, particularly highlighting the drawbacks of nationalism.
-While we cannot call upon countries to phase religion out of their national and cultural identities, awareness of how they are fused can assist governments and their people in developing more inclusive attitudes and shaping more progressive integration policies.
+While we cannot call upon countries to phase religion out of their national and cultural identities, awareness of how they are fused can assist governments and their people in developing more inclusive attitudes and shape progressive integration policies.

 Author: Natalie Dolenga